 CAT PLESKA is a 7th generation West Virginian, author, editor, educator, publisher, and storyteller.
 She often leads writing workshops in the community and is an essayist for West Virginia Public Radio, and a book reviewer for West Virginia University Press.
 She edited the anthology Fed from the Blade: Tales and Poems from the Mountains (Woodland Press 2012), and her first book, Riding on Comets: a Memoir was published by West Virginia University Press May 2015.
 Riding on Comets was short listed for the 2015 book of the year in the memoir category by Foreword Magazine.
 Cat is the 2016 recipient of the Governor’s Arts Award for Support of the Arts.
-Her cookbook, One Foot in the Gravy—Hooked on the Sauce: Recipes You’ll Relish will be out at the end of 2016.
+Her cookbook, One Foot in the Gravy—Hooked on the Sauce: Recipes You’ll Relish was published in April of this year.
 Otherwise, she has begun a novel, a collection of short stories, and a collection of essays.
-She holds an MFA from Goucher College in Baltimore (2004), as well as an MA in Humanities (1998) and a BA in English (writing emphasis, 1994)).
-She teaches in the graduate humanities program for Marshall University and is a full time Instructor for Arizona State University’s Master of Liberal Studies Program.
+She holds an MFA from Goucher College in Baltimore (2004), as well as an MA in Humanities (1998) and a BA in English (writing emphasis, 1994).
+She teaches in the graduate humanities program for Marshall University and is a full time instructor for Arizona State University’s Master of Liberal Studies Program.
 She lives in Scott Depot with her husband, Dan, one dog and four cats, and with her daughter Katie living just down the road a bit.

 ADRIAN RICE is from Belfast, Northern Ireland.
 He graduated from the University of Ulster with a BA in English & Politics, and MPhil in Anglo-Irish Literature.
 He has delivered writing workshops, readings, and lectures throughout the UK & Ireland, and America.
 His first sequence of poems appeared in Muck Island (1990), a collaboration with leading Irish artist, Ross Wilson.
 Copies of this limited edition box-set are housed in the collections of The Tate Gallery, and The Boston Museum of Fine Arts.
 In 1997, Rice received the Sir James Kilfedder Memorial Bursary for Emerging Artists.
 In autumn 1999, as recipient of the US/Ireland Exchange Bursary, he was Poet-in-Residence at Lenoir-Rhyne College, Hickory, NC.
 His first full poetry collection – The Mason’s Tongue (1999) – was shortlisted for the Christopher Ewart-Biggs Memorial Literary Prize, nominated for the Irish Times Prize for Poetry, and translated into Hungarian by Thomas Kabdebo.
 In 2002, he co-edited a major Irish anthology entitled, A Conversation Piece: Poetry and Art.
 His poems and reviews have been broadcast internationally on radio and television, and have been published in several international magazines and journals.
 Selections of his poetry and prose have appeared in both The Belfast Anthology and The Ulster Anthology and in Magnetic North: The Emerging Poets.
 A chapbook, Hickory Haiku, was published in 2010 by Finishing Line Press.
 Rice returned to Lenoir-Rhyne College as Visiting Writer-in-Residence for 2005.
 Since then, Adrian and his wife Molly, and young son, Micah, have settled in Hickory, from where he now commutes to Boone for Doctoral studies at Appalachian State University, where he also teaches on the First Year Seminar Program.
 Turning poetry into lyrics, he has also teamed up with Hickory-based and fellow Belfastman, musician/songwriter Alan Mearns, to form ‘The Belfast Boys’, a dynamic Irish Traditional Music duo.
 Their debut album, Songs For Crying Out Loud, regularly airs across the Carolinas.
 Adrian’s last book, The Clock Flower (2013), and his latest, Hickory Station (2015) are both published by Press 53.
 A poem from Hickory Station, “Breath”, first published in the Asheville Poetry Review, was a Pushcart Prize nomination.
 Adrian’s new book, The Strange Estate: New & Selected Poems 1990-2017 (Press 53), will be published in November of this year.